 Two decades later the practice is entrenched and normalized.
 In the mid 1990’s the Wall Street Journal estimated that the prison and jail phone call racket was a billion dollar-a-year industry, but no one really knew the extent of it.
 This issue’s cover story on the prison phone industry is unique because it is the first time anyone has ever looked at the actual contracts and dollar amounts generated by the prison phone racket.

-As Mike Rigby’s side bar article makes clear, getting this information was not easy and, in fact, at least half the states produced considerable ...
+As Mike Rigby’s side bar article makes clear, getting this information was not easy and, in fact, at least half the states produced considerable obstacles to our being ...

 The gouging of prisoner’s families and friends by prison and jail officials and the telephone industry is a well-known phenomenon but also one that is fairly recent.
 Telephones were not introduced into prisons and jails until the 1970s (the state of Texas was the last to introduce phones to its prison system in 2010).
 It took almost two decades before the telecom industry figured out that they could get lucrative contracts by offering “commissions,” the euphemism for kickbacks, to prison and jail officials in exchange for monopoly contracts that allowed them to charge as much as they wanted.